HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Methodology

 \subsection{Temporal Alignment Module}

-Our approach utilizes different branches to explore the global and local spatiotemporal features representations of infrared targets.
-However, the relative motion between target and imaging platform along with the learning path differences often lead to feature misalignment between global and local spatiotemporal features.
-To address this, we propose TAM as illustrated in~\Cref{fig:arch}, which consists of global-local temporal attention (GLTA) and channel spatial aggregation module (CSAM).
+Our approach utilizes different branches to leverage the global and local spatiotemporal features representations of infrared targets.
+However, the relative motion between target and imaging platform along with the learning path differences often leads to feature misalignment between global and local spatiotemporal features.
+To address this, we propose TAM as illustrated in~\Cref{fig:arch}, which consists of global---local temporal attention (GLTA) and channel spatial aggregation module (CSAM).